 Tetra Tech, Inc. (TTEK) Insider Sells $775,525.00 in Stock

-Tetra Tech, Inc. insider Richard A. Lemmon sold 16,750 shares of the firm's stock in a transaction that occurred on Tuesday, May 9th.
-The shares were sold at an average price of $46.30, for a total value of $775,525.00.
+Tetra Tech, Inc. insider William R. Brownlie sold 16,750 shares of Tetra Tech stock in a transaction that occurred on Monday, May 8th.
+The stock was sold at an average price of $46.30, for a total transaction of $775,525.00.

 Start the conversation, or Read more at AmericanBankingNews.com.